Graduate Program FAQs

 How long has the program been running?

-The Parliament of Australia Graduate Program was established by the Department of the House of Representatives in 2004.
-The Department of the Senate joined the program in 2009, and the Parliamentary Budget Office in 2014.
+The program was established by the Department of the House of Representatives in 2004.
+The Department of the Senate joined the program in 2009, the Parliamentary Budget Office joined in 2014, and the Parliamentary Workplace Support Service joined in 2026.

-The Department of the House of Representatives, the Department of the Senate and the Parliamentary Budget Office will be offering placements in the 2024 program.
+The Department of the House of Representatives, the Department of the Senate, the Parliamentary Budget Office and the Parliamentary Workplace Support Service will be offering placements in the 2026 program.

 Program arrangements